-- ➢ How would you feel about moving to a new country? - A Have you ever been the new student somewhere?
-How did you feel? - ☞ What do you think the boys and girls might be saying at recess?
-How do you think she felt? - Did the other children show respect for Misao at first?
-How do you know? - ➢ What did the children do to show Misao they respected her? - A What are some ways we can show respect for others?
+- How would you feel about moving to a new country? - A Have you ever been the new student somewhere?
+How did you feel? - she felt? - Did the other children show respect for Misao at first?
+How do you know? - What did the children do to show Misao they respected her? - A What are some ways we can show respect for others?